Idris Elba: Music

 Elba performed a rap for the second album by Noel Fielding and Sergio Pizzorno's band, the Loose Tapestries.
 Elba also rapped in a remix of Skepta's "Shutdown" which was uploaded on 1 June 2015 to SoundCloud.
 On 17 August, a song was released on which Elba appeared on Nigerian singer D'banj's single "Confidential", featuring Sierra Leonean rapper Shadow Boxer with the video uploaded to YouTube on 20 August.
 In November 2015, Elba opened for Madonna during her Rebel Heart Tour in Berlin, Germany.
 Elba is also featured on the Macklemore & Ryan Lewis album This Unruly Mess I've Made (2016).
+He had the idea to develop the music from his album Idris Elba Presents Mi Mandela into a show, which eventually resulted in a play called Tree that premiered at the Manchester International Festival in 2019.
+However, authorship of the piece was disputed.
+On 2 July 2019, The Guardian published a story describing how writers Tori Allen-Martin and Sarah Henley said they had been removed from the production under what they described as questionable circumstances.
+The two writers had worked on the project for four years, following an approach from Elba asking them to develop his idea for a musical based on the album, on which Allen-Martin had also collaborated.
+Kwame Kwei-Armah joined the project in May 2018, and rewrote part of their material.
+At the time of its premiere, Tree was billed as "created by Idris Elba and Kwame Kwei-Armah".
+Allen-Martin and Henley described their creative input as having included research and script-writing, as well as coming up with the play's title, and that after being removed, they were threatened with legal action if they went public with the story.
+Elba and Kwei-Armah both published rebuttals of what happened on Twitter.

 In July 2018, he launched his record label, 7Wallace Music.
 Elba performed at Coachella Valley Music and Arts Festival in April 2019.
 In 2019, he featured on the track "Boasty" by British grime artist Wiley.
 Elba also appears in the "Boasty" music video, delivering his verse in a mansion that includes a film set.
 In 2019, Elba appears on Taylor Swift's song "London Boy" from her seventh studio album Lover.
 The intro of the song samples a snippet from an interview by Elba.
 In April 2020, Elba collaborated with producer Jay Robinson on the track "Know Yourself", released on Mau5trap.